Example: Space Shooter

 The layer needs to manage all the components and handle the collisions.

-Therefore, we first write a collision handler to deal with collisions. updateCollision will send CollisionMsg to components that have collisions.
-See the source code for how to implement the collision updater.
+Therefore, we first write a collision handler to deal with collisions. judgeCollision will generate (target, CollisionMsg) pairs for components that have collisions.
+See the source code for how to implement the collision logic.

 Three helper functions are also used:

-In SceneProtos.Game.Main.Model, most parts are easy to write.
-The handleComponentMsg that handles messages from the component might be tricky.
-It needs to create a new component if it receives NewBulletMsg.
+In SceneProtos.Game.Main.Model, the handleComponentMsg that handles messages from the components needs to create a new component if it receives NewBulletMsg.

 import SceneProtos.Game.Components.Bullet.Model as Bullet